Budgeting as a couple – sounds good, right? But how do you do this in the best way for you?

 - Email support

-Fee: Free, with a paid version for $7 per month or $60 annually
+Fee: They have a free version.
+The paid version for $8 per month or $70 annually

-Clarity Money is a free app that helps you to analyze your spending and see how you can save more.
+Clarity Money is a free budget app for couples that helps you to analyze your spending and see how you can save more.

-With the Clarity Money app for couples, you can also cancel your subscriptions and automate your savings.
+With the Clarity Money app for couples, you can cancel your subscriptions and automate your savings.

-Fee: Free to use, but they will charge a one-time fee equal to 33% of the annual savings you receive from their bill negotiation service.
+Fee: Free to use, but they will charge a one-time fee of 33% of the annual savings you receive from their bill negotiation service.

 Available on: Android, iOS, and web

-Honeydue says that they are a free app for couples to use for budgeting, no matter what stage of their relationship.
+Honeydue is a free budgeting app for couples and works wonders no matter the stage of your relationship.

-You can track all of your accounts like your bank account, loans, investments, etc. – Honeydue supports more than 20,000 financial institutions in over 5 countries.
+You can track all of your accounts like your bank account, loans, investments, etc. – Honeydue supports more than 20,000 financial institutions in over five countries.

 Something that we love about Honeydue is that although you can track your expenses with your partner, you also have the option to restrict some information.
 This is perfect if you are trying to buy a surprise present!